OTDR Testing in OFC Projects: What EPC Teams Must Know

 What is OTDR?

-An Optical Time Domain Reflectometer (OTDR) is an instrument used to test the integrity of optical fibers.
-It injects pulses of light and measures the backscattered and reflected light to identify splice losses, connector losses, and fiber breaks.
+An Optical Time Domain Reflectometer (OTDR) injects pulses of light and measures backscattered and reflected light to identify splice losses, connector losses, and fiber breaks.

 Acceptance Thresholds